SAZZAD1Q2/Leaderboard/README.md

 In order to run this project you need:

-- A text editor (preferably Visual Studio Code)
+- Any text editor (preferably Visual Studio Code)
 - Github

 ### Setup